 - Anxiety: I’m having panic attacks.
 I can’t breathe!
 I can’t stop shaking.
-I feel overwhelmed.
+Every little thing makes me jump.

-- Physical Stress: My stomach (or head or back) aches all the time.
-I feel jittery and don’t feel like eating.
+- Physical stress: My stomach/head/back aches all the time.
+I feel jittery and can’t eat or sleep.

 These concerns and difficulties may pass with time, however if they are not lessening then it is advisable to seek help.